gchq/sleeper/docs/design.md

 #### Snapshots & cleanup

 To keep queries of the state store fast, we take regular snapshots of the state, and delete old transactions and snapshots that are no longer needed.
-This keeps the number of transactions in the DynamoDB table manageable.
+This keeps the number of transactions in the DynamoDB table manageable, as we do not need to retain the whole transaction log.

 This process is triggered on a schedule, one for each operation.
 Each schedule invokes a trigger lambda, which distributes the work as a separate SQS message for each Sleeper table.
 Each operation is deployed as a separate lambda,